 Doug continually strives to uncover the stories of pioneering African Americans through extensive research and his warm and unique style of storytelling.
 As a longtime documentary filmmaker, and no stranger to the media, his work has been featured in various outlets that include: NPR All Things Considered, KPFA Berkeley, KGO Talk Radio, KABC and KLAC FOX Sports Los Angeles, USA Today, San Francisco Chronicle, Los Angeles Times, East Bay Times, NBC Sports Bay Area, KRON Sit Down, KPIX Game Day, KBCW Black Renaissance, FOX KTVU Sports Weekend, to name just a few.

 Doug Harris is the second cousin of Nathan Huggins, author and founding Director of the Du Bois Institute for Afro-American Research at Harvard University, andearned his masters degree from California State University Monterey in 1998.
 "In order to better understand what lies in the future, we must take a little time to explore the past.
 And as a disciple of Nathan Huggins, I've been on a mission to carry on his great legacy in my own special way," says Harris.

-In 2014, Doug formed the Harris filmmaking team with his son Douglas Jr. and produced FAIR LEGISLATION: The Byron Rumford Story, a political documentary that aired during the 2016 General Election on PBS stations around the country.
-The film chronicles the life of the California assemblyman who authored the Rumford Fair Housing Act in 1963, that formed into Title XIII of the U.S. Civil Rights Act in 1968.
+Doug formed the Harris filmmaking team with his son Douglas Jr. and have produced several biographical films that have included FAIR LEGISLATION: The Byron Rumford Story, the PBS documentary about the life of the California assemblyman who authored the Rumford Fair Housing Act in 1963, and eventually formed into Title XIII of the U.S. Civil Rights Act in 1968.